webrtc-security/webrtc-security.github.io/index.md

 ICE is a framework used for establishing a connection between peers over the internet.
 Although WebRTC tries to utilise direct P2P connections, in reality the widespread presence of NAT (Network Address Translation) makes it difficult to negotiate how two peers will communicate.

-Due the continuing widespread prevailence of IPv4 addresses with their limited 32-bit representation, most network-enabled devices do not have a unique public-facing IPv4 address with which it would be directly visible on the Internet.
-NAT works by dynamically translating private addresses into a public ones when an outbound request passes through them.
+Due the continuing widespread prevalence of IPv4 addresses with their limited 32-bit representation, most network-enabled devices do not have a unique public-facing IPv4 address with which it would be directly visible on the Internet.
+NAT works by dynamically translating private addresses into public ones when an outbound request passes through them.
 Similarly, inbound requests to a public IP are converted back into a private IP to ensure correct routing on the internal network.
 Resultantly, sharing a private IP is often not enough information to establish a connection to a peer.
 ICE attempts to overcome the difficulties posed by communicating via NAT to find the best path to connect peers.

 By trying all possibilities in parallel, ICE is able to choose the most efficient option that works.
 ICE first tries to make a connection using the host address obtained from a device's operating system and network card; if that fails (which it inevitably will for devices behind NATs) ICE then obtains an external address using a STUN server.
 If that also fails, traffic falls back to routing via a TURN relay server.